jimbaker/tagstr/september-update.md

 - No more lazy evaluation of interpolations
 - No more tag functions, no more "tag"
-- Instead, a single `t` prefix which passes a `Template` to your function
+- Instead, a single `t` prefix which creates an instance of Template from the provided string
 - `Template.source` which has the full-string
 - A normative section on how to signal the DSL to tools
 - Better examples and explanations of the need